-Varnish Cache 4.0 HTTP reverse proxy Docker image
+Varnish Cache 4.0 HTTP reverse proxy container image

 This container image includes Varnish 4.0 Cache server and a reverse proxy for OpenShift and general usage.

 Users can choose between RHEL and CentOS based images.